assistant-knowledge

 Many minor illnesses can be assessed and treated by community pharmacists through the NHS Wales Common Ailments Service.
 Patients do not need to see a GP first and can go directly to a participating pharmacy for advice and treatment.

-If a patient contacts the practice about one of the conditions below, they may be directed to a community pharmacy instead of booking a GP appointment.
+If a patient contacts the practice about one of the conditions below, they may be directed to a community pharmacy instead of being booked for a GP appointment.

 • Sore throat